Nutrient Pollution-One of America’s Most Challenging Environmental Problems

 Human Health

 Nutrients can lead to a massive overgrowth of algae, known as an algae bloom.
-Certain types of algae emit toxins absorbed by shellfish; consuming these tainted shellfish can lead to stomach illness and short-term memory problems.
+Certain algae emit toxins absorbed by shellfish; consuming these tainted shellfish can lead to stomach illness and short-term memory problems.
 Drinking or coming into contact with toxins from algae blooms can cause stomach aches, rashes, and more serious problems.

-Excess nitrogen is a common drinking water contaminant in agricultural areas and can pose a particular risk to infants younger than six months old.
-Chemicals used to treat nutrient-polluted drinking water can pose additional risks to human health.
-These chemicals, including chlorine, can react with the algae in the water to form disinfection by-products that have been associated with reproductive and developmental health problems.
-Nitrogen pollutants in the air from burning fossil fuels can contribute to various respiratory problems for children, the elderly, and lung ailments.
+Chemicals used to treat nutrient-polluted drinking water, including chlorine, can pose additional risks to human health.
+They can react with the algae in the water to form disinfection by-products associated with reproductive and developmental health problems.

 Land Consumption

 There is another type of consumption that nearly all groups agree is detrimental to the environment: land consumption.
-The per capita rate at which we convert land from resource use of forestry or agriculture to nonproductive commercial or residential use has been steadily increased since World War II.
+The per capita rate at which we convert land from resource use of forestry or agriculture to nonproductive commercial or residential use has steadily increased since World War II.

 A few places are trying to slow the rate of land conversion, but few are succeeding, and none have stopped the loss of resource lands.
 Today, once we develop the land, we only know how to make it more developed.
 It is lost from the resource base “forever.”

-Farmland is better than developed land, but it can be sacrificed to protect the forest.
-We must preserve as much farmland as possible for two good reasons.
-First, as long as the land is in agriculture, it can be converted to forest if society deems that appropriate.
-If we produce too much food, we can selectively remove small to large amounts of land from production and plant it to trees or other less polluting resource uses.
+First, as long as the land is used for agriculture, it can be converted to forest if society deems it appropriate.
+If we produce too much food, we can selectively remove small to large amounts of land from production and plant it as trees or for other less polluting resource uses.

 We can selectively remove land that provides the greatest environmental benefit and is marginal for crop production.
 We may even wish to remove large tracts of agricultural lands in specific important watersheds.